shd101wyy/Yo/TRANSFORMATION.md

 ## Function call transformation

-Run the `parser` first to get the AST, then run the `transformer` to transform the AST.
+Run the `parser` first to get the AST, which will keep the semantic information.

+Then run the `transformer` to transform the AST.
+This will change the semantic information.
 The borrow checker is also performed in the `transformer` phase.

 ```typescript